hatchways/team-penne/README.md

 ## Core Functionality

+The User has to create a list (if one doesn't already exist), and add the products that they want to track.\
+Once added, the user will get notifications to any price changes to the products in their lists.

 **NOTE:** Drop down list not appearing in following gifs.
 Drop down list includes all of the current user's lists.

 ### Adding to Lists